Getting your Trinity Audio player ready...

 Disadvantages of single cradle frame

-Double cradle frame
+3. Double cradle frame (Twin down tube spine frame)

 A double-cradle frame uses two tubes running beneath the engine to support it instead of one steel tube on a single cradle frame.
-While the structure is cost-effective, it provides a significant advantage over a single cradle chassis in terms of strength and rigidity.
+While the structure is cost-effective, it provides a significant advantage over a single cradle chassis in strength and rigidity.
 This frame handles heavy forces generated during hard braking and high lean angles.
 However, it is still not used in performance bikes, and better chassis options exist for motorcycles.
 An example of a motorcycle that uses a Double cradle frame is Royal Enfield Interceptor 650.

 Advantages of double cradle frame

-1. Cost-effective
+- Cost-effective

 Disadvantages of double cradle frame

-Perimeter frame (Twin Spar frame)
+4. Perimeter frame (Twin Spar Frame)

 The perimeter frame, or the Twin-spar frame, is one of the most advanced chassis and comes with the most high-performance premium bikes.
 The twin-spar frame chassis joins the swing arm for the shortest distance possible.
 The beams that enter the steering head with the swing arm are stiff and light and surround the engine.
 Earlier, perimeter frames were made of steel; now, almost all modern perimeter frames are lightweight aluminium.
 The result is that this chassis is more stable and rigid.
 An example of a motorcycle that uses a perimeter frame is Bajaj Dominar 400.